Event ID 4769 explained: Kerberos service tickets and kerberoasting

 ATT&CK mapping

-- T1558.001 — Golden Ticket: 4769 without 4768 from the same
+- T1558.001 Golden Ticket.
+4769 without 4768 from the same

-LogonGuid. - T1558.002 — Silver Ticket: 4769 absent for an observed service-auth on the target.
+LogonGuid. - T1558.002 Silver Ticket.
+4769 absent for an observed service-auth on the target.

-- T1078 — Valid Accounts: 4769 from an unexpected IP for a known service account.
+- T1078 Valid Accounts.
+4769 from an unexpected IP for a known service account.

-- T1550.003 — Pass the Ticket: 4769 followed by 4624 LogonType 3 with
+- T1550.003 Pass the Ticket.
+4769 followed by 4624 LogonType 3 with

 LogonProcessName: Kerberos.

-False positives you'll see
+False positives you will see

 msDS-SupportedEncryptionTypesis set on every account.
-Annoying; not malicious. - Vulnerability scanners (Tenable, Qualys, BloodHound enumeration scripts) replicate kerberoasting traffic.
+Annoying.
+Not malicious. - Vulnerability scanners (Tenable, Qualys, BloodHound enumeration scripts) replicate kerberoasting traffic.
 Tag scanner hosts.

 The signal is the burst pattern, not the individual record.
-Steady 0x17 from one host is configuration; bursty 0x17 to many SPNs from one host within minutes is the attack.
+Steady 0x17 from one host is configuration.
+Bursty 0x17 to many SPNs from one host within minutes is the attack.

-What 4769 doesn't tell you
+What 4769 does not tell you

-The record does not include the encrypted ticket itself — the cracking happens on whatever the attacker exfiltrated, not on the wire from the DC.
+The record does not include the encrypted ticket itself.
+The cracking happens on whatever the attacker exfiltrated, not on the wire from the DC.
 You cannot, from 4769 alone, distinguish "ticket was issued and never used" from "ticket was cracked, credentials reused".
 For the second half of the chain you need the resulting 4624 on the target service (LogonType 3, AuthenticationPackage Kerberos), and ideally 4688 or Sysmon 1 showing what ran after the credential was reused.
 Treat 4769 as the canary, not the alarm.

 Where 4769 fits in a timeline